In this Article

 - The first-borns tend to weigh less than the subsequent children.

-The average weight of a newborn baby is between 2.5kg to 3.5kg.
-Anything lesser or more is uncommon and will be closely observed by the health nurse.
+The average weight of a newborn baby is between 2.5 kg and 3.5 kg.
+Anything less or more is uncommon and will be closely observed by the health nurse.

-Normal Weight Loss for New Born In The Initial Days after Birth
+Normal Weight Loss for a Newborn in the Initial Days After Birth

 It is natural for babies to lose weight after they are born.
 Doctors consider it normal for babies to lose up to 10% of their birth weight in the first few days of their life.
 However, they gain it back within ten days to two weeks.
 Breastfed babies and premature babies will take a longer time to come back to their birth weight.

-Normal Weight Gain for New Born In The Initial Days after Birth
+Normal Weight Gain for a Newborn in the Initial Days After Birth

 The average weight gain of these babies is 25 grams per day for the next three months of their life.
 This reduces in the next two quarters.
 The weight pattern shifts to 20 grams in the second quarter and 15 grams in the third respectively.
 The average gain of a newborn baby in a month is 175 to 200 grams per week.
 You can count it to be 700-800 (approx.) grams per month.